Gastroenterologists in Manchester, New Hampshire

 Advanced gastroenterology care and services

-The gastrointestinal tract is the body’s plumbing system.
-It allows people to eat food, digest and absorb energy from the food and expel waste.
-In humans, it is made up of the mouth, esophagus, the stomach, the small intestine and the large intestine.
-The large intestine also includes the appendix.
-The pancreas and spleen are also considered part of the GI system.
+The GI system is the body’s plumbing system.
+It allows us to eat and digest food, absorb energy from the food and expel waste.
+It consists of your mouth, esophagus, stomach, small intestine, large intestine, appendix, pancreas and spleen.

 Our gastrointestinal services include: